thriveweb/sailing-paradise/content/boatTours/2018-09-04-cruise-example-2.md

   ## gold coast island cruise

-  Discover a new side to the Gold Coast...join us as we cruise the Gold Coast Broadwater’s stunning islands and beaches.

-  If 3 chilled hours on the water on a beautiful Sailing Catamaran sound good, book your seat and we'll make it happen!
+  Discover a new side to the Gold Coast aboard our Island Cruise and enjoy 3 chilled hours on the water on a beautiful Sailing Catamaran!

+  Take in the sights of the picturesque and calm Gold Coast Broadwater, including impressive super yachts, Sea World, Palazzo Versace, South Stradbroke Island, Wavebreak Island and the Gold Coast Seaway.

+  This is an laid-back cruise experience on a spacious sailing catamaran that you are sure to love.
+With no more than 30 guests on board we curate a social atmosphere and we can't wait to welcome you on board our beautiful boat!

+  Cruise includes light lunch and one complimentary bubbly, beer or soft drink.
 contentBox:
   buttonTitle: BOOK NOW
   buttonUrl: booking-enquiry